harshita-s/academic-kickstart/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---

-Dr Harshita Sharma is a Postdoctoral Researcher at the Biomedical Image Analysis Group, University of Oxford.
-Her research interests include artificial intelligence and machine learning, big data science, image and signal analysis applied to medicine and healthcare.
-Currently, Harshita is working on the interdisciplinary ERC Project PULSE (Perception Ultrasound by Learning Sonographic Experience).
+Dr Harshita Sharma is a Postdoctoral Researcher in the [Department of Engineering Science](https://www.eng.ox.ac.uk/) at the [University of Oxford](http://www.ox.ac.uk/), and a member of the [Biomedical Image Analysis (BioMedIA) group], advised by [Prof. Alison Noble](http://www.ibme.ox.ac.uk/research/biomedia/people/professor-alison-noble).
+She is working on the interdisciplinary [ERC Project PULSE](https://www.eng.ox.ac.uk/pulse/)(Perception Ultrasound by Learning Sonographic Experience).
 The aim of the project is to develop methods to model sonographic experience in order to make ultrasound an easier technology for non-specialists.
 Harshita's current research focuses on image, video and sensory data analysis in medical ultrasound using machine learning, NLP, big data science, and information fusion methods.
+Her research interests include artificial intelligence and machine learning, big data science, image and signal analysis applied to medicine and healthcare.

-In 2017, Harshita completed her Ph.D. degree (Dr.-Ing.) in computer vision from Technical University Berlin after being awarded a full-time DAAD Ph.D.
-Scholarship.
-During her Ph.D., she analysed histopathological whole slide images of gastric carcinoma for applications such as automatic cancer grade classification, necrosis detection and cell nuclei classification.
+In 2017, Harshita completed her Ph.D. degree (Dr.-Ing.) in computer vision from [Technische Universität Berlin] (https://www.tu-berlin.de/menue/home/) after being awarded a full-time DAAD Ph.D.
+Scholarship supervised by Prof. Olaf Hellwich.
+She collaborated with Charite and KIel.
+She analysed histopathological whole slide images of gastric carcinoma for applications such as automatic cancer grade classification, necrosis detection and cell nuclei classification.

 In 2012-13, she was a lecturer in electronics and communication engineering at Jaypee Institute of Information Technology in India.

-In 2012, Harshita obtained her Masters degree (M.Tech.) in electrical engineering from Indian Institute of Technology Roorkee, and in 2010, a Bachelors degree (B.Tech.) in electronics and communication engineering from Indira Gandhi Delhi Technical University of Women in India.
+In 2012, Harshita obtained her Masters degree (M.Tech.) in electrical engineering from the [Indian Institute of Technology Roorkee](https://www.iitr.ac.in/), and in 2010, a Bachelors degree (B.Tech.) in electronics and communication engineering from the [Indira Gandhi Delhi Technical University of Women](https://www.igdtuw.ac.in/).
 In 2011-12, she was an exchange research scholar at Technical University Berlin under the DAAD-IIT Master Sandwich Programme.
 Here, she explored histopathological breast cancer biopsies for content-based image retrival.
+She was part of the VSS project..